kit-tm/PTP/README.md

 ## How to build

-PeerTorPeer uses the gradle build system.
+PTP uses the gradle build system.
 Run `./gradlew assemble` to compile the code.

 If you want to use eclipse run `./gradlew eclipse` to create proper